Zirconium dioxide: Niche uses

 Zirconia is also employed in the deposition of optical coatings; it is a high-index material usable from the near-UV to the mid-IR, due to its low absorption in this spectral region.
 In such applications, it is typically deposited by PVD.

 In jewelry making, some watch cases are advertised as being "black zirconium oxide".
 In 2015 Omega released a fully ZrO2 watch named "The Dark Side of The Moon" with ceramic case, bezel, pushers, and clasp, advertising it as four times harder than stainless steel and therefore much more resistant to scratches during everyday use.

-In gas tungsten arc welding, tungsten electrodes containing 1% zirconium oxide (a.k.a. zirconia) instead of 2% thorium have good arc starting and current capacity, and are not radioactive.
+In gas tungsten arc welding, tungsten electrodes containing 1% zirconium oxide (zirconia) instead of 2% thorium have good arc starting and current capacity, and are not radioactive.